microsoft/fluentui/rfcs/README.md

   - If you want to good engagement on your RFC, reserve time to respond to comments quickly.
   - A DRAFT PR can be used to gather early feedback and support from specific reviewers

-Once the RFC has been open for **at least 2 days**, and recieved sufficent comments, the author can begin seeking approval.
+Once the RFC has been open for **at least 2 days**, and received sufficient comments, the author can begin seeking approval.

 ### 3. Approval